 The good news is that gynecomastia can be corrected, no matter the root cause.
 Glandular tissue will be excised through a small incision along the areola.
 If excess adipose (fat) tissue is present, liposuction can smooth and flatten the breast.
 A contoured, masculine chest can be restored in a short, out-patient procedure.
 It is important to remember, though, that if the use of anabolic steroid continues, the excess breast tissue can continue to accumulate and gynecomastia will return.

 If you have any further questions about the relationship between anabolic steroids and gynecomastia, reach out to Vitenas Cosmetic Surgery.
 Call our Houston office at (281) 668-7370 or fill out our online Contact Us form.
-Every consultation is completely confidential and at no cost to you.
+Every consultation is completely confidential.
 Dr. Vitenas has 30 years of experience, making him one of Houston’s most sought-after gynecomastia providers.